 By XG 1, 2, 3, and 4 (whichever is available, need to double check)

 1) DHP and HKL dose response for FdL substrate via hplc vs the labeled FdL assay – two parts of same fig, with caption.
+Assuming we did this.

+Need:

+-Dose response hkl fdl assay, amc.
+If not done, at least need a bar chart comparing the conditions that were done w labeled and unlabeled assays to show no false positive.

+-Dose response dhp 2 w fdl assay, amc -- any unsat conds.
+If not done, at least need a bar chart comparing the conditions that were done w labeled and unlabeled assays to show false positive

-Assuming we did this.2) autofluorescence scans - for both dhps and HKL checking for overlap between wavelength ranges – two parts of same fig, with caption 3) Discussion of any other controls xg did including those w custom synthesized peptides and possibly sirtainty (overlapping wavelength range).
+2) autofluorescence scans - for both dhps and HKL checking for overlap between wavelength ranges – two parts of same fig, with caption 3) Discussion of any other controls xg did including those w custom synthesized peptides and possibly sirtainty (overlapping wavelength range).
 Do not show any results from above just summarize in words.
 Indicate that some subtracting background autofluorescence at time 0 is not sufficient.
 (Change in fluorescence upon product formation cannot be accurately quantified in such cases.)
 Hence such labeled assays cannot be used with compounds having overlapping wavelength autofluorescence.

-4) Describe above protocols in methods in addl para(s) under methods for fdl (revise biorxiv or patent methods)
+4) Describe above protocols in methods in addl para(s) under methods for fdl (revise biorxiv or patent methods) Miscellaneous

+-write small para introducing the different substrates studied along with their physiological relevance (assign to lab members) -- Alok

 Question: How many substrates should be included?
 Only those which we are using in the lab?

+-write small para on how SEC and DLS were used in enzyme characterization, including summary of results – Sudipto (based on commentary 2-7-17.doc)